drts01/presentation--ci-cd-101/slides/053-build.md

 Note:

+* Generate the product
-* Generate the output we hope to ship
+* hope to ship